kalaneaart/kalaneaart.github.io/about.md

 			While I'm still exploring and experimenting with my personal style, I have found something that I enjoy and would love to share with all of you.
 			My favorite subjects to paint are wildlife, flowers, and other curious things inspired by nature.
 I also enjoy character design, which is something I want to start exploring more often.
 			If you read this far, thank you!
-I hope my work can inspire you and you can learn a little something in the fun facts section.<br>
+I hope my work can inspire and encourage you regardless of your current situation.<br>

 		</p>
 		<hr style="height:2px;width:10%;background-color:black">